-3. Click the connection once to mark it, then click Connect at the bottom of the screen.
-After clicking throught the "Warning" screen, and establishing the connection, its status will change to "Connected."
+Click the connection once to mark it, then click Connect at the bottom of the screen.
+After the connection is established, its status will change to "Connected."

 An icon appears in the notification area, announcing the successful initiation of the wireless connection.